-When someone is diagnosed with high grade dysplasia (HGD) of the oesophagus, it means that there are severely abnormal cells (precancerous cells) in the lining of the oesophagus.
+When someone is diagnosed with high grade dysplasia (HGD) of the oesophagus, it means that there are very abnormal cells (precancerous cells) in the lining of the oesophagus.
 It is not cancer, but can turn into cancer if it is left untreated.
+People with Barrett's oesophagus have an increased risk of developing HGD.

-The audit received information on 605 patients diagnosed with HGD of the oesophagus between April 2018 and March 2020 in England.
+The audit received information on 447 patients diagnosed with HGD of the oesophagus between April 2019 and March 2021 in England.